ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 1. Enable and disable features.
 2. An option to store the pageIndex to resume the user journey, history API for instance.
 3. Retry operation, Although I think it shouldn't be part of the infinity scroll function, you can provide it as an option.
-4. Load more data in the opposite direction: Suppose the user navigates to the profile page, then navigates back to the feed (Twitter), the last page index is stored in the history API which would tell us what next to fetch, but imagine that we cannot afford to load prior data all at once, so in addition to load data as user scroll down, we can load data as user scrolls up.
+4. Load more data when scrolling up: Imagine you navigate to a profile page and then go back to the feed, like on Twitter.
+The last page index could be saved in the history API, guiding what to fetch next.
+But what if you can't load all the earlier data at once?
+In that case, you can also load more content when the user scrolls up, not just when scrolling down.

 The functionality can also work with any framework as long as RxJS is used, TypeScript is merely used to provide types that can be safely removed.
 [You can find an example in the comment section on how to use it with Angular](https://gist.github.com/ezzabuzaid/b5f1f494200698845a5a76a315ad502d)